 John lives in Wilmington with his wife, Tracey.
 They have two sons, Sam and Jimmy.

-Ivan Henderson is the newly appointed Executive Director of the Delaware Historical Society.
-Previously, he had held the role of Director of the Jane and Littleton Mitchell Center for African American Heritage and Vice President for Programming at DHS since April 2022.
-Ivan has nearly two decades of experience in museum education in Delaware, Philadelphia, and the surrounding region.
 He has served as the VP for Programming at the African American Museum in Philadelphia, where he led the work of the Curatorial Services and Programming teams in designing a robust exhibition practice and a wide array of family and youth programming.
 Before that, he was the Curator of Education and Outreach for University Museums at University of Delaware where he forged strong partnerships with students and faculty in the Museum Studies, Art History, Africana Studies, and History programs.
-Ivan is a graduate of Harvard University (BA, English) and the Bank Street College of Education (MS, Leadership in Museum Education).

 She was named a National Health Journalism Fellow at the University of Southern California’s Annenberg School of Communications and Journalism in 2011.
 Her fellowship project, “No Child Allowed Outside,” chronicled the health effects of gun violence on young children.
 She is a 2017 Individual Artist Fellow of Delaware Division of the Arts, awarded the Established Professional Award for Creative Nonfiction.